All Episodes

 That's why they'll never tell you the successful things he does.

-So the question that you will have, and I'm saying this in April, and I've said it before April, going into the voting booth this November in these midterms is do you want to help protect the president from Nancy Pelosi and the Democrats?
+So the question that you will have, and I'm saying this in April, and I've said it before April, going into the voting booth this November in these midterms is, do you want to help protect the president from Nancy Pelosi and the Democrats?

-It is not gonna be good.
+It is not going to be good.

-Anyway, Laura, uh, I appreciate your kind words.
+Anyway, Laura, I appreciate your kind words.

 God bless you.